-These organizations not only lease a space in Upper Savannah COG building; they also serve a similar geographic area and collaborate on mutually beneficial projects.
+These organizations not only lease a space in the Upper Savannah COG building; they also serve a similar geographic area and collaborate on mutually beneficial projects.

 Western Piedmont Education Consortium (WPEC)